MatthieuStigler/degree_flexibility_covid/README.md

   - `2_data_final`: the final datasets used in the analysis.
 Most importantly:
     - `merged_panel_did.rds` the main dataset, in R's native `.rds` format.
     - `merged_panel_event_dummies.rds` the main dataset in event-study form
   - `3_data_analysis_output`: output from the DiD, CS etc analysis.
-As these analyses can be time- and memoey-consuming, it is preferable to store themn before plotting.
+As these analyses can be time- and memory-consuming, it is preferable to store them before plotting.
 - `output_replicate`: output figures/tables
 - `renv`: this is a folder used by `renv`